techidaily/site-win-fantastic/source/_posts/upcoming-changes-will-microsoft-implement-pricing-on-windows-10-update-subscriptions-from-next-year-onwards.md

 </a>
 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2130889/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-## 6\.
-Double-click the command to launch it

-When you see the setting or command you want, simply double-click it to launch it.

-Screenshot by Lance Whitney/ZDNET

 ## 7\.
 Create a changeable icon for God Mode